gaearon/react-hot-loader/README.md

 ##### React-Hooks

-> 🔥 HOT-LABS 🔥: You dont need this if you are using beta version of RHL,
-> and `ignoreSFC` configuration is set.

-React-hot-loader does not support React 16.7 Hooks at all.
-You have to
+* React-Hooks should work out of the box if you are using version 4.6.0 or above (`pureSFC` is enabled by default).
+* Having dom-patch enabled would solve any possible issue (`ignoreSFC` option is enabled)

+You can always `cold` component, but any update then would cause a state loss.

 * _cold_ components using hooks.